The College of Health and Human Development

-Committed to improving the quality of your life is what the College of Health and Human Development is all about.
-Our work is relevant to people everywhere and we are leading the way in offering high-quality education to our students and in producing research that will positively affect the way we live today and in the future.
+The College of Health and Human Development is committed to improving the quality of your life.
+Our work is relevant to people everywhere, and we are leading the way in offering high-quality education to our students and in producing research that will positively affect the way we live today and in the future.

-Programs in the Health and Human Development (HHD) are offered through eight academic units:
+Programs in the Health and Human Development are offered through eight academic units:

 Biobehavioral Health is an innovative interdisciplinary program that explores all factors-biological, behavioral, social/cultural, and environmental-that influence the health of individuals and groups through the life span.

 Communication Sciences and Disorders

 Communication Sciences and Disorders studies and researches human communication disorders through foundations in the basic sciences and processes related to communication, swallowing, and cognition.

 Health Policy and Administration prepares students to be leaders in health management, health policy, public health, health law, health services research, and other health-related and clinical fields.

 Hospitality Management offers broad educational foundations, real-world experiences and opportunities, and research to equip students to become industry leaders.